IanGarraway/DF-Challenge-4---Travel-Info-Front-End/README.md

 ## Tips

 - Commit regularly to GitHub with clear commit messages - write a failing test, pass the test, commit, etc
-- You should put your component hierarchies, state identification notation and test plans in the markdown file in the `docs` folder, if you decide to use some form of Scrum board to track your progress, you should include a screenshot of this in the markdown file
+- You should put your component hierarchies, state identification notation and test plans in the markdown file in the `docs` folder, you should use some form of Scrum board to track your progress and should include a screenshot of this in the markdown file
 - Structure your `src` folder with suitable sub-folders to help identify groups of components

 ---